davidgriesel/davidgriesel/README-PORTFOLIO.md

 # Results

-## Overview
-A medical staffing agency that supplies temporary personnel to clinics and hospitals across the United States is preparing for the upcoming 2018/19 influenza season.
-The project analysed historical influenza data to identify high-risk population groups through correlation analysis between age and deaths, examined seasonal patterns to determine the start and end of flu season, and developed a state-level risk profile to forecast when, where, and how many staff would be required.

 ## Key Questions
 1. Which age groups are most affected by influenza?
 2. Is there a relationship between population size and influenza-related deaths?